Sevier Crespo

 Sevier Ommy Crespo (born April 26, 1976) is an American film and television producer, actor, and writer.

 Early life and career

 A native of Mayagüez, Puerto Rico, Crespo spent his formative years in Dallas, Texas.
 After studying at the KD Conservatory in Dallas, Crespo relocated to Los Angeles to pursue a career in acting.
-Following early bookings on television shows such as NYPD Blue, Crespo became interested in the production side of the entertainment business.
-His curiosity blossomed after a mentorship with Robert Townsend inspired Crespo to study Production and Line Production at UCLA.
+Following work on television shows such as NYPD Blue, Crespo became interested in the production side of the entertainment business, and he studied production at UCLA.
 Films produced by Crespo have screened at Cannes and his work has included such actors as Lucy Hale, Taryn Manning, Danny Trejo, Steven Bauer, and Johnathan Schaech.